Parrott-R/Processing_OceanVelocityData/README.md

 ## Compile data frames from different files

 The data frames for each file, that are produced above, are combined and subsetted for plotting.
+The order of the columns in the subsetted data frame are important for the interpolation step below since the function mba.surf() uses data from the three columns in a pre-determined way, selecting each one for a specific dimension of the interpolation (i.e. x, y, z).

 ```
 cruise.Vel <- rbind(abs.vel.profile.long[[1]],